GeneralGuy4872/IWannaFly_FullCircle/README.md

 first time as part of the project, at a later date under a less restrictive liscense.

+Additionally, there are some files in the project that are offered under the terms of the license that applies to the toutorials that I used to create their initial contents.

 *note: I originally intended to liscense the project under the GPLv3, and some parts of the source code archive have comments to this intent; I have since chosen to commit to the GPLv2 "or later" because of various potential